anmolagarwal999/Precog_Recruitment_Tasks/README.md

 The code for population into database is present and general conversion is in `convert.py`.
 One can set the `path_to_file` variable to test it.

 The table version of the 4 pdfs can be seen in `extract.ipynb`.

+### Part 2:
+The code to populate the database is in `convert.py`.
+The top tags analysis is in `top.ipynb`
+This task is incomplete due to lack of time on my end.
+I faced issues dealing with large size and had to break posts.xml to 33 smaller files to analyze top tags.
+COrresponing code in `split.sh`